westlicht/pbsproject/README.md

 The following features have been implemented:

-- Basic OpenGL visualization
+- Interactive GUI with basic OpenGL visualization
 - JSON based scene description
+- Wavefront OBJ support
 - Index-sorted uniform grid for neighbour search
-- Wavefront OBJ support
 - WCSPH [1] and PCISPH [2] solvers
 - PCISPH with adaptive time-stepping [3]
 - Boundaries using boundary particles [3], [4]